zbtriddler/github-final-project/README.md

+I have tried to make it look like the example - i don't care to waste more time messing with it.
+Take it or leave it.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount